rampatra/photography/README.md

 2. `$ npm install` - install all npm dependencies
 3. `$ gulp` - minify css, js, resize images, etc.

-Note: You only need to build the website if you make changes such as changing the images, modifying the css styles, etc.
+Note: You only need to build the website if you make changes such as replacing the images, modifying the css styles, etc.

 ## ProTips